-The study linked and excerpted below says that the if you get radiation for as a breast cancer therapy there is a real risk of heart damage.
+The study linked and excerpted below says that the if you undergo radiation as a breast cancer therapy there is a real risk of heart damage.
 The more radiation you undergo, the greater the risk.
-The heart damage may show up after only a few years after radiation therapy (late stage) or 20 years after radiation therapy (really late stage).
+The heart damage may show up after only a few years after radiation therapy (long-term) or 20 years after radiation therapy (late stage).

 The point of this post is to draw attention to the damage to the human heart when a person undergoes either chemotherapy and or radiation.
 Further, as the research below indicates, this collateral damage can be reduced or eliminated.